dilanx/craco/packages/craco/README.md

 There are 3 functions available to a plugin:
 - `overrideCracoConfig`: Let a plugin customize the config object before it's process by `craco`.
 - `overrideWebpackConfig`: Let a plugin customize the `webpack` config that will be used by CRA.
+- `overrideDevServerConfig`: Let a plugin customize the dev server config that will be used by CRA.
 - `overrideJestConfig`: Let a plugin customize the `Jest` config that will be used by CRA.

 **Important:**